-Treating Addiction in Charlotte, Asheville, and the Surrounding Areas
+Treating Addiction in Asheville and the Surrounding Areas

 Methamphetamine (meth) has a notorious reputation for being highly addictive, and yet every year, thousands of new users become hooked.
 This extremely potent synthetic drug alters a person’s brain chemistry by overstimulating areas controlling pleasure and sensations, acting on the dopamine and serotonin neurotransmitters.
 Long-term meth abuse can permanently change the brain, causing a variety of physical and mental health issues.
 Meth can also cause lasting changes in appearance that can make a person look decades older than their actual age.